What is Therapeutic Music?

-How is it that music can affect us so deeply?
-As Stella Benson, Founder of the International Healing Musicians Program, says: “Each musician has the propensity towards using music as a healing modality by tapping into his or her own natural compassion, passion and pure love for fellow human beings.”² Certified Healthcare Musicians – also known as Therapeutic Musicians – have taken this further still and undergone training in the art of using music as an intentional tool of transformation.
+Part of the therapeutic potential of music comes from musicians themselves.
+As Stella Benson, Founder of the International Healing Musicians Program, says: “Each musician has the propensity towards using music as a healing modality by tapping into his or her own natural compassion, passion and pure love for fellow human beings.”² Certified Healthcare Musicians – also known as Therapeutic Musicians – have taken this further still and undergone extensive training in the art of using music as an intentional tool of transformation.

 “The music always centres me.
 It makes me feel less anxious, depressed and worried.
 It’s almost a spiritual experience and certainly very comforting.”
 Therapeutic Music Patient³